Cre-ator/Whiteboard.Roadmap-Pro-Plugin/README.md

 # RoadmapPro

-Plugin for MantisBT to manage raodmaps
+Plugin for MantisBT to manage roadmaps

 Features